Trooditissa – Prodromos – Trooditissa

 The path now opens out onto panoramic views of the valley below until, after 25 minutes, you arrive at a three-way signpost to Foini 4km, Agios Dimitrios 7km & back to Trooditissa 2km.
 Follow the route towards Agios Dimitrios.

 You will be walking on a clear contour-level path through some lovely pine forest.
-At 50 minutes you reach a clearing where there is a round concrete water tank and a signpost to Agios Dimitrios 5km and to Prodromos 8km.
+At 50 minutes you reach a clearing where there is a round concrete water tank and a signpost (currently hidden behind a tree!) to Agios Dimitrios 5km and to Prodromos 8km.

-Ignore a downhill track to your left at around 1 hour 10 minutes.
+Ignore a downhill track to your left at around 1 hour 10 minutes and keep heading uphill.
 Then, at 1 hour 25 minutes you will reach a fork in the road where a signpost indicates Palaiomylos 4km to your left.
 Take the right fork and continue uphill for another 5 minutes to reach the Kampi tou Kalogyrou picnic and campsite at approximately 1 hour 30 minutes.
 Toilets and drinking water are available here.

 When you are ready to carry on, cross the main road (between Trooditissa and Prodromos) and walk 50 metres downhill to your right, rejoining the E4 path as signposted by the side of the road.